1950 Major League Baseball All-Star Game

 The 1950 Major League Baseball All-Star Game was the 17th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 11, 1950, at Comiskey Park in Chicago the home of the Chicago White Sox of the American League.
 The game resulted in the National League defeating the American League 4–3 in 14 innings.
 It was the first All-Star game to go into extra innings.

 White Sox in the game

-The White Sox hosted the game and were represented by pitcher Ray Scarborough, who did not appear in the game.
+The White Sox hosted the All-Star Game for the second time, the first having been the inaugural edition of 1933, and were represented by pitcher Ray Scarborough, who did not appear in the game.

 Starting lineups

 Players in italics have since been inducted into the National Baseball Hall of Fame.